threethan/MetaMetadata/README.md

 **\*** *= Only available for Meta Quest Store apps*

 > [!NOTE]
-> Images from SideQuest may have any resolution or ratio,
-> given dimensions are for Meta Quest Store apps only.
+> Images from SideQuest may have any resolution or ratio, given dimensions are for Meta Quest Store apps only.

+> [!NOTE]
+> Hero and logo images are fetched differently from other icons and may be use internal images for some apps.

 ### Example Meta Quest Store App
 ```json